openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 Also, the user can add attachments to this document.

-Fields that are automatically filled in correspond to the automatically filled in fields on the Request form.
+Fields that are automatically filled in correspond to the automatically filled in fields on the Claim form.
 At the moment of submission the complaint receives the status "Submitted".

 ###6.4 The decision to accept Complaint for consideration (above threshold procurement)